Burritos are a regular meal in our house.

 Cook the tofu

-- Add the tofu and olive oil to a skillet—I strongly recommend using a non-stick skillet.
+- Add the tofu and olive oil to a nonstick skillet—make sure it's nonstick!
+(See my note below.)
 Turn the heat on to medium-high, and let the tofu cook for 3 minutes.

 - Now add the salt, paprika, onion salt, garlic powder, ½ tsp smoked paprika, and ½ tsp liquid smoke.